By Kalyn Diehl juin 09, 2025

 The Highland Games Today

 The Braemar Gathering is Scotland’s oldest Games, having connections to Malcolm III’s medieval Games.
 Its association with royalty doesn’t end with King Malcolm Canmore, though.
-Beginning in the 19th century, Braemar has often been attended by members of the Royal Family, with Queen Victoria even titling the organizing society as the Braemar Royal Highland Society.
-In 2018, Her Majesty The Queen unveiled the society’s new Braemar Highland Games Centre, where visitors can explore the Games’ history.
+Beginning in the 19th century, Braemar has often been attended by members of the Royal Family, with Queen Victoria even titling the organising society as the Braemar Royal Highland Society.
+In 2018, the late Queen Elizabeth II unveiled the society’s new Braemar Highland Games Centre, where visitors can explore the Games’ history.
 Braemar is touted as the most prominent and best attended Highland Games, making it a must on one’s visit to Scotland.

 The Cowal Highland Gathering, another of Scotland’s most prestigious Games, is best known as the location of the World Highland Dancing Championships.
 Like Braemar, Cowal is defined by its incredible audience and competitor numbers, hosting over 20,000 visitors each year.
 Though the Games take place in the town of Dunoon, it gets its name from the peninsula on which the town is located.